Fostering collaboration between NHRIs and Inter-governmental Mechanisms

 This makes it even more important to encourage strong and strategic engagement between all institutions with a responsibility to develop policies or take action on human rights issues.

-The APF is bringing together two powerful agents for change in the Asia Pacific: national human rights institutions (NHRIs) and regional inter-governmental mechanisms.
+The APF has brought together two powerful agents for change in the Asia Pacific: national human rights institutions (NHRIs) and regional inter-governmental mechanisms.

-By establishing regular platforms for dialogue, NHRIs and inter-governmental mechanisms will have opportunities to share their expertise and develop strategies that improve people’s lives and build strong, resilient communities.
+By establishing regular platforms for dialogue, NHRIs and inter-governmental mechanisms have had opportunities to share their expertise and develop strategies that improve people’s lives and build strong, resilient communities.

 Across the Asia Pacific region, NHRIs are building partnerships that help communities address the human rights impacts of climate change and deliver on their right to a healthy environment.